NCAR/dart-developers-guide/docs/_sources/dart-flow.rst.txt

 DART is using a Feature Branch Workflow.
-"The core idea behind the Feature Branch Workflow is that all feature development should take place in a dedicated branch instead of the master branch.
+"The core idea behind the Feature Branch Workflow is that all feature development should take place in a dedicated branch instead of the main branch.
 This encapsulation makes it easy for multiple developers to work on a particular feature without disturbing the main codebase."
-It also means, ideally, that the master branch will never contain broken code.
+It also means, ideally, that the main branch will never contain broken code.
 Atlassian has a nice comparison of the various `workflows <https://www.atlassian.com/git/tutorials/comparing-workflows>`_ people use.